 Cutis laxa is a rare disorder of connective tissue that causes the skin to stretch easily and hang in loose folds.

-In cutis laxa, the elastic fibers contained in the connective tissue become loose.
+In cutis laxa, the elastic fibers (fibers that enable tissue to stretch and then spring back into place) contained in the connective tissue become loose.
 Sometimes only the skin is affected, but connective tissues throughout the body can be affected.

-Last full review/revision February 2008 by Frank Pessler, MD, PhD
+Last full review/revision December 2014 by David D. Sherry, MD; Frank Pessler, MD, PhD